Pressure Cooker Spiced Apple Cider

 - 1/8 teaspoon ground nutmeg

 - Blend apples, apple juice, and lemon juice in a blender until smooth; strain through a fine-mesh strainer, pressing solids with the back of a spoon to extract as much liquid as possible.
 Discard pulp.
+Alternately, put the ingredients into a deep bowl or pot and blend with an immersion blender until smooth.

 - Stir strained apple puree, ginger, cinnamon sticks, cloves, and nutmeg together in a pressure cooker.